nextflow-io/nextflow/docs/executor.md

 The `local` executor is useful for developing and testing a pipeline script on your computer, before switching to a cluster or cloud environment with production data.

-:::{note}
+:::note
 While the `local` executor limits the number of concurrent tasks based on requested vs available resources, it does not enforce task resource requests.
 In other words, it is possible for a local task to use more CPUs and memory than it requested, in which case it may starve other tasks.
-An exception to this behavior is when using {ref}`container-docker` or {ref}`container-podman` containers, in which case the resource requests are enforced by the container runtime.
+An exception to this behavior is when using `container-docker` or `container-podman` containers, in which case the resource requests are enforced by the container runtime.
 :::

-(lsf-executor)=

 ## LSF